 Rarely ask for full payment upfront.

-Example: One London homeowner paid £3,000 in advance.
+Example: One Norwich homeowner paid £3,000 in advance.
 The roofer disappeared after one half-day of work.
-Police were involved—but the money was gone.
+Police were involved but the money was gone.

 Rule of thumb: Pay as you go.
 Never all at once.